xcart/xc5-manual/en/modules/pos_system_for_x-cart/using_pos_system_for_x-cart/using_the_pos_system_module_(admin_area)/printing_barcodes.md

 2. Click the <u>**More actions**</u> link below the list of products and select **Print barcodes** to access the page where you will be able to print barcodes for the products that have been selected:
     ![]({{site.baseurl}}/attachments/7504442/7602284.png?effects=drop-shadow)

-    Once the {% link "QZ Print applet has loaded" ref_8E7oRDXS %}, you will see a page like following:
+    Once the QZ Print applet has loaded, you will see a page like following:
     ![]({{site.baseurl}}/attachments/7504442/7602285.png?effects=drop-shadow)

 3. Use the **N items** input box to specify the number of copies that need to be printed and click **Print barcodes(s)**.